Jonathan Mance, Baron Mance: Judicial career

 In 1990, he became a recorder, and on 25 October 1993 was appointed a High Court judge, serving in the Queen's Bench Division, and received the customary knighthood.
 On 27 April 1999, he was appointed a Lord Justice of Appeal, and appointed to the Privy Council.

 On 3 October 2005, he was appointed a Lord of Appeal in Ordinary with a Life Peerage as Baron Mance, of Frognal in the London Borough of Camden.
 He was introduced in the House of Lords on 12 October 2005.
 On 1 October 2009, he and nine other Lords of Appeal became Justices of the Supreme Court upon that body's inauguration.
 In a speech to the Hoge Raad in The Netherlands in 2013, Lord Mance described the creation of the Supreme Court as the consequence of a "back of an envelope plan", which "took some years to straighten out".

 He has also served as chairman of the Banking Appeals Tribunal (1992–93), chairman of the Consultative Council of European Judges (2000), president of the British Insurance Law Association (2000–02) and trustee of the European Law Academy (2003).

-Mance was appointed Deputy President of the Supreme Court of the United Kingdom in September 2017, succeeding Baroness Hale who became President of the Supreme Court.
+Mance was appointed Deputy President of the Supreme Court of the United Kingdom in September 2017, succeeding Baroness Hale of Richmond, who became President of the Supreme Court.
 He was sworn into the new position on 2 October 2017.
 He retired from the Supreme Court on 6 June 2018.